Ban on texting and driving, other laws go into effect Monday

 When Gov. Ron DeSantis signed the bill into law back in May, he pointed out the dangers of distracted driving in Florida.

-It’s important to note that this is not a complete hands-free law like we saw passed in Georgia last year..

-On Monday, texting while driving becomes a primary offense, meaning police can pull you over if they see you texting, using social media or playing games while driving.
+So, after years of advocates seeking the change, texting while driving becomes a primary offense Monday, meaning police can pull you over if they see you texting, using social media or playing games while driving.

-A ban on texting while driving is one that locals hope will make roads safer and deter people from driving distracted.
+A ban on texting while driving is one that officials hope will make roads safer and deter people from driving distracted.

 "People are addicted to their phones.
 We can only do so much, you know I’m saying?" said Mike Glover.
 "So it’s just a thing where you’ve got to take responsibility for yourself."